matheusrosmano/matheusrosmano/README.md

 Hi, nice to meet you.

-I'm developer, I'm 33 years old.
-The technologies I work with:
+I'm developer, the technologies I work with:

 * GIT (Gitlab, Github)
 * Automação (Gitlab-ci, Github actions)